 NURS:6500 Psychiatric/Mental Health Nursing for Advanced Practice Didactic I 3 s.h.

-Introduction to psychological principles and theories as related to mental health across the life span, intersections between physical and mental health, and role of advanced practice nurse in psychiatric/mental health care; examination of psychological theory in a life span developmental framework from infancy to older adult; role of cultural diversity in mental health; emphasis on assessment, diagnosis, and management of mental disorders common in adults.
-Prerequisites: NURS:5029 and NURS:5032.
+Introduction to psychological principles and theories as they relate to mental health across the lifespan, intersections between physical and mental health, and role of advanced practice nurse in psychiatric/mental health care; examination of psychological theory within a life span developmental framework from infancy to older adult; introduction to role of cultural diversity in mental health; emphasis on assessment, diagnosis, and management of mental disorders that are common in adults.
+Prerequisites: NURS:5032 and NURS:5036.
 Corequisites: NURS:6701.

 NURS:6501 Psychiatric/Mental Health Nursing for Advanced Practice Didactic II 3 s.h.

 Builds on prior lifespan content with specific focus on selected populations, families, and groups; students further define and expand their practice of psychiatric/mental health nursing based on the integration of theory, standardized languages, and research; exploration of a variety of approaches and issues of service delivery; emphasis on methods and skills for completing a comprehensive mental health assessment and managing common psychiatric illness in childhood/adolescence and late life.
 Prerequisites: NURS:6500.
 Corequisites: NURS:6702.

 NURS:6550 Advanced Leadership and Management 3-4 s.h.

 Leadership and management concepts and theories; application to roles unique to executive nurse leader in health care organizations in institutional and community settings; emphasis on executive leadership roles for facilitating, integrating, and coordinating complex structures, processes, and outcomes in health care systems.

 NURS:6551 Financial Management 3-4 s.h.